jesse-ai/docs/docs/faq/README.md

 ### live mode
 The live mode will try to support as much exchanges as possible in long term but will prioritize by popularity.

-## Can I access tick / trade / live data?
+## Can I access tick / trade data?
 No. Currently the finest data Jesse offers are 1m candles.